m-d-grunnill/MetaCast/CONTRIBUTING.md

 ### Your First Code Contribution
 If you wish to contribute to code please create a separate branch to work on your contribution.
-When finished please contact Martin Grunnill via his github profile m-d-grunnill to discuss merging the changes.
+When finished please contact Martin Grunnill via <m.d.grunnill@gmail.com> to discuss merging the changes.

 ### Improving The Documentation

-### Documentation of Code (Docstrings, etc)
+#### Documentation of Code Styleguide
 Please use numpy/scipy style (numpydoc) for documenting code.
 See [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html) for a style guide.